Planning to go on your first flight? Then read this helpful list of tips for first time flyers just for you.

 9. Use Any Help You Can

-Airport staff and employees are there to guide you.
-If you feel like you’re lost, don’t worry and just ask the nearest worker for directions.
+Airport staff and employee such as flight attendant is there to guide you.
+If you feel like you’re lost, don’t worry and ask the nearest worker for directions.

 They won’t hesitate to help and can get you where you need to be asap.